Artist

 How much does Creedence Clearwater Revival make in a year?

-Creedence Clearwater Revival is modeled at $1.1M-$3.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Creedence Clearwater Revival is estimated at $1.1M-$3.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Creedence Clearwater Revival still make money?